sajedur007/losetogain/content/mentor/sajedur-rahman.md

 ---
 title: Sajedur Rahman
-designation: 'ISSA Fitness Nutrition Specialist'
+designation: ISSA Fitness Nutrition Specialist
 image: "/images/sajed.png"
-weight: "1"
+weight: '1'
 experience: '04'
 served_clients: 1100+
-available_slots: '5'
+available_slots: "5"
-available_slots_width: '50%'
+available_slots_width: 50%
-description: 'I am the founder of Lose to Gain.
+description: I am the founder of Lose to Gain.
 Back in 2017, I’ve started this community with a goal to teach people the basics of nutrition.
 Me and my awesome team doing that successfully since then.
 I have faced a lot of challenges during my fitness journey of losing 28kg and becoming fit.
 I know those challenges very well.
-I’m working hard to simplifying the basics of Nutrition and Healthy living.'
+I’m working hard to simplifying the basics of Nutrition and Healthy living.
 programs:
 - 12 weeks program
 - 24 weeks program